 Why do we need a buy-sell agreement?

 A buy-sell agreement sets out the terms under which the interest of the disabled or deceased shareholder will be sold.
 It also contains provisions for the transfer of ownership when you retire.
-As well, if properly funded, the shareholder’s family will receive fair market value for the shares, providing them with capital to help maintain their standard of living.
+As well, if properly funded, the shareholder’s family will receive fair market value for the shares.
+Thus, providing them with capital to help maintain their standard of living.
 Funding your Buy-Sell agreement with a Life Insurance policy may be right for you.

 - Assure creditors that funds will be available to pay bills.